DEALING WITH BULLYING

 A recent study (1) shows that adolescents with a disability or chronic illness are more likely to be victims of bullying.

-Bullying can lead to anxiety, depression and even suicide.
+Bullying can lead to anxiety, depression, self harm and even suicide.

 Bullying of any form is unacceptable and should never be tolerated.